A Bill to introduce a minimum period of 56 days before an asylum claim is considered to be determined for the purpose of ending asylum support

 5 May 2021

-The bill would introduce a fixed minimum waiting period of 56 days before an asylum claim is treated as ready to end asylum support.
-This means support cannot be withdrawn until at least 56 days have passed while the claim is being processed, giving claimants time to access support.
-The aim is to provide a longer, predictable safety net for people while their claim is decided.
+This bill would introduce a minimum period of 56 days before an asylum claim is treated as decided for the purpose of ending asylum support.
+In practice, this means support cannot be ended until at least 56 days have passed while a claim is under consideration.

 Generated 21 February 2026